gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 This proposal includes examples for referencing frames created explicitly using the `<frame>` tag, as well as referencing the frames implicitly attached to `<link>` and `<joint>` tags by name.

+Requiring unique names for sibling elements simplifies the process of referencing frames by name, as it is sufficient to refer to a name of an element within the xml hierarchy without specifying the type.
+This allows an element's name to implicitly refer to a frame attached to that element without worry of name collisions between sibling elements like links and joints.

+As mentioned above, specifying `//pose[@frame]` generally only indicates the absolute pose, but not the parent link; as such, typically the user will only need to worry about the initial configuration.

+However, all frames that can be refered to via the model should still have physically meaningful values at non-zero configuration, and thus should be attached to a meaningful link.

+### Joint: Implicit Frame's Affixed Link

+Given that joint frames can be implicitly referenced, they should have a useful non-zero configuration.
+Since prior versions of SDFormat specified a joint's pose by default w.r.t. the child link, it is proposed to make the joint's implicit frame coincide with `Jc`, and thus be affixed to the child link.

+### Future Proposal: Canonical Frames

 A future proposal will address nested models and model composition, which will likely include referencing the frames implicitly attached to `<model>` tags by the model name.